-This Jalanqurru Manyjawarra Bunuba Muwayi Yarranqu draft joint management plan ('the plan' or 'this plan' will be used for this, or its final version, throughout the document herein) describes proposed management for conservation reserves in the central Kimberley that are jointly managed by the Department of Biodiversity, Conservation and Attractions ('the department' or DBCA) and Bunuba native title holders.
+This Jalangurru Manyjawarra Bunuba Muwayi Yarrangu joint management plan ('the plan' or 'this plan' will be used throughout the document herein) describes proposed management for conservation reserves in the West Kimberley that are jointly managed by the Department of Biodiversity, Conservation and Attractions ('the department' or DBCA) and Bunuba native title holders.
 Bunuba language names are used throughout the plan in italicised text; a glossary of these is included in Appendix 1.